New York Yankees: 2008–2016: Championship run, followed by pennant drought

-The 2013 season was riddled with injuries.
-Mark Teixeira strained his elbow during the World Baseball Classic prior to the start of the season and played only 15 games for the Yankees.
-Alex Rodriguez played only 44 games after a hip surgery, Jeter played only 17 games due to his ankle injury from the 2012 ALCS, and Curtis Granderson played only 61 games due to forearm and knuckle injuries.
 On April 12, 2013, the Yankees made their second triple play ever.
 It was scored as 4–6–5–6–5–3–4, the first triple play of its kind in baseball history.
 On September 25, the Yankees lost to the Tampa Bay Rays, which for the second time in the wild-card era, eliminated them from playoff contention.
 They ended the season 85–77, finishing in 3rd place in the AL East.

-During the 2013–14 off-season, the Yankees signed Brian McCann, Jacoby Ellsbury, Masahiro Tanaka, and Carlos Beltrán.
-Despite that, the Yankees missed the playoffs, finishing 2nd in the AL East with an 84–78 record.
-Rodriguez missed the entire season due to a 162-game suspension for his participation in the Biogenesis baseball scandal.
-One notable moment happened on September 25, 2014, when Jeter – playing his final home game – hit a walk-off single off pitcher Evan Meek to defeat the Baltimore Orioles in front of a sold out stadium.
+On September 25, 2014, Jeter – playing his final home game – hit a walk-off single off pitcher Evan Meek to defeat the Baltimore Orioles in front of a sold out stadium.
 Reliever Dellin Betances finished 3rd in voting for AL Rookie of the Year, while starting pitcher Masahiro Tanaka finished 5th.